2019/09/27

 What it means is very simple, and yet profound:

-➤ It is not possible for us to even have "energy saving" appliances, "smart" homes and "eco"vehicles without the prior existence of all those energy-hungry, pollution-emitting factories, power plants, and mines (all run by greedy capitalists, of course)
+➤ It is not possible for us to even have "energy saving" appliances, "smart" homes and "eco"vehicles without the prior existence of all those energy-hungry, pollution-emitting factories, power plants, and mines (all run by greedy capitalists, of course).
+So who is keeping those evil Fossil Fuel Industries in business, anyway?
+Hmmm... consumers, maybe?

 We must stop thinking in terms of personal energy use or carbon footprint, and start thinking in terms of our total energy responsibility.